 The price was $28 with a cart.
 Again, this would be an easy course to walk and save a few bucks, but I was pretty beat by this time on the trip, so I decided to take it easy.
 There were some folks out there that day, so I joined up with another single on the 2nd hole and we had fun.
 The temperature was a little warm in the 90s, but the wind was absolutely howling in this little canyon.

 With so much loose dirt and dust flying around, anything into the wind was brutal.
-The way the course is set up, holes tend to either play directly upwind or downwind, so it is definitely a big factor here in the afternoon and I’m sure that doesn’t help in maintaining the conditions.
+The way the course is set up in the canyon, holes tend to either play directly upwind or downwind, so it is definitely a big factor here in the afternoon and I’m sure that doesn’t help in maintaining the conditions.

 If the course were in great shape, that would help because like I said, the setting is kind of cool with some nice visual surroundings.
 However, even at its best I wouldn’t say the course is worth driving so far out of the way for.
 It’s solely a place for the locals to enjoy along with any river/lake visitors looking to squeeze a quick round of golf in.
-Considering the next nearest courses are about an hour away (Kern River, Rio Bravo or maybe China Lake if you can get on the base), I suppose it’s better than nothing…just barely.
+Considering the next nearest courses are about an hour away, I suppose it’s better than nothing…just barely.

 Some pictures from Kern Valley Golf Course (8/31/14):